micmejia/bible-dump/AMPC/Luke/Luke 15.md

-But when this son of yours arrived, who has devoured your estate with immoral women, you have killed for him [^p]that [wheat-] fattened calf!
+But when this son of yours arrived, who has devoured your estate with immoral women, you have killed for him that [wheat-] fattened calf!